run-llama/llama_index/docs/DOCS_README.md

 mkdocs serve --dirty
 ```

-**NOTE:** The `--dirty` option will mean that only changed files will be re-built, increasing the time it takes to iterate on a page.
+**NOTE:** The `--dirty` option will mean that only changed files will be re-built, decreasing the time it takes to iterate on a page.

 And open your browser at http://localhost:8000/ to view the generated docs.